 How can I manage my symptoms?

-- Drink liquids as directed: Ask your caregiver how much liquid to drink each day and which liquids are best for you.
-Liquids will help loosen the mucus in your sinuses and help it drain.
+- Drink liquids as directed.
+Ask your caregiver how much liquid to drink each day and which liquids are best for you.
+Liquids will help loosen and drain the mucus in your sinuses.

-- Rinse your sinuses: Use a sinus rinse device to rinse your nasal passages with saline (salt water) solution.
-This will help thin the mucus in your nose.
+- Rinse your sinuses.
+Use a sinus rinse device to rinse your nasal passages with a saline (salt water) solution.
+This will help thin the mucus in your nose and rinse away pollen and dirt.
 It will also help reduce swelling so you can breathe normally.
-Ask your caregiver how often to do this.
+Ask how often to do this.

-- Do not smoke: If you smoke, it is never too late to quit.
+- Do not smoke and avoid secondhand smoke.
+If you smoke, it is never too late to quit.
 Ask for information about how to stop smoking if you need help.
-Avoid secondhand smoke.

-How can I help prevent the spread of sinusitis?
+How can I help prevent the spread of germs that cause sinusitis?

 Wash your hands often with soap and water.
 Wash your hands after you use the bathroom, change a child's diaper, or sneeze.
 Wash your hands before you prepare or eat food.